The SKOAP Study

 Post-Treatment Follow-Up Every

-3 months
+3 Months

 Brief survey every 3 months

-Phase 2 Treatments
+Treatments

 1. Joint Injection: Hyaluronic acid is a normal part of the fluid that helps cushion your joint.
 This fluid becomes thinner when you have osteoarthritis.
 The steroid and bupivacaine help numb the joint and decrease swelling in the knee joint.

-2. Nerve Block: A long acting agent injected into 3 or more nerves in the knee to stop pain signals to the nervous system.
-Ultrasound or Fluoroscopy (a type of x-ray) is used to help guide the injections into the nerves.
+2. Nerve Block: A long-acting agent injected into 3 or more nerves in the knee to stop pain signals to the nervous system.
+Ultrasound or fluoroscopy (a type of X-ray) is used to help guide the injections into the nerves.

 3. Nerve Ablation:

-If interested in the 2nd phase of the study, there are:
+If interested in the study, there are:

-• An additional 4 visits, some of which can also be done remotely if preferred.
+• An additional 4 visits, some of which can also be done remotely if preferred

 Follow-Up Assessments